christopherjenness/NBA-analytics/README.md

 Analyst typically say things like "Player X brings it every night" or "Player X will give you 15, 5, and 5 every night".
 Here we try to quantify how consistent players are.
 The conclusion is that **LeBron James is a very consistent player.**

-Here, we use gamelogs from the 2016-17 season.
+Here, we use game logs from the 2016-17 season.
 To get a sense of how consistent a player is, we take the standard deviation of a statistic over all games in the season.  **A lower standard deviation is indicative of a more consistent player.**

 Who are the most consistent scorers?
-Here we see that **LeBron James is one of the most consistent scoreres in the league**.
+Here we see that **LeBron James is one of the most consistent scorers in the league**.
 He scores over 25 PTS/game, and does so very consistently.
 Other players are more consistent, but score much less points than him.

 ![PTS](analysis/consistency/plots/PTS.png)

 What about getting to the free throw line?
-Again, Lebron is an outlier.
-He is very consistent in getting to the free throw line.
+Again, LeBron is an outlier.
+He is very consistent at getting to the free throw line.

 ![FTA](analysis/consistency/plots/FTA.png)